Hall H Tips & FAQ

 NDL is located behind the convention center along the waterfront near the yachts (UPDATE 2019: The new map is in the Quick Guide on page 8).
 It can kind of wrap all over the place back there so just ask the people standing in line which direction the “end” is and head that direction to join it.

 If programming is still going on and you get under the white tents for tomorrow’s panels, you are in the wrong place.

 What’s the deal with wristbands?

 Wristbands are a somewhat new system, but SDCC attendees have adapted quickly.
 They are generally handed out at the beginning of the NDL after the previous day’s programming is complete.
-I expect 2018’s schedule to be released a few weeks prior to the convention, but for 2017, this was the schedule:
+The 2019 schedule is as follows:

-But weren’t there counterfeit wristbands last year?
+But weren’t there counterfeit wristbands in 2017?
 They didn’t get in!

 Right you are, friend!
 And that sucked, but it was a one-time occurrence.
 It’s not the norm at all.
 However, due to this, the system could very well change this year to prevent counterfeiting.
 This section will be updated with any changes.

 What time do wristbands get passed out/does the line move into the chutes/do we get let into Hall H?

 I’m going to walk you through step by step how things happen for NDL/Hall H line.
 Keep in mind these times are estimates based on what’s currently available on the Comic-Con website as well as past experiences.